Military TSP: How to Make the Most of Your TSP Plan

 If your salary is low, you may feel like you can’t contribute to your TSP in a way that makes any difference.
 However, every bit saved helps.

-The percentage strategy works especially well for service members.
-If you receive incentive pay, special pay or bonus pay, your contributions will adjust in tandem with your paycheck.
+Consider contributing the same percentage of your paycheck per pay period rather than a specific dollar amount.
+This way, if your compensation increases, the amount you contribute will increase at the same rate.
+This strategy works especially well for service members.
+If you receive incentive pay, special pay, or bonus pay, your contributions will adjust automatically in tandem with your paycheck.

 Maximize Your Contributions When Possible

 Are you using the right TSP plan?
 The Roth TSP option became available on May 7, 2012.
-This option allows TSP participants to contribute money to their plan after paying payroll taxes, rather than before paying taxes.
+This option allows TSP participants to contribute money to their plan after paying payroll taxes, rather than before.

 However, you may want to choose the Roth option if you believe that you will be at a higher tax rate during retirement.
 When in doubt, consider splitting your contributions between traditional and Roth TSP accounts.